sivalakshmiveesamin-code/wilt-disease-geospatial-analysis/README.md

 ## Overview
 This project focuses on identifying and modeling the presence of wilt disease in forestry using satellite spectral measurements (NIR, Red, Green bands).
 The repository contains the complete R codebase for exploratory data analysis, statistical hypothesis testing, and the deployment of machine learning classification models.

-**Note:** A full visual breakdown of the findings, methodology, and feature importance can be found in the included presentation deck: `Wilt_Disease_Analysis_Deck.pdf`.
+**Note:** A full visual breakdown of the findings, methodology, and feature importance can be found in the included presentation deck: `Project Wilt Group 23.pdf`.

 ## Problem Statement
 Detecting diseased trees in large geographical areas is highly resource-intensive.
 Furthermore, real-world forestry datasets often suffer from severe class imbalance (healthy trees vastly outnumber diseased ones), leading to biased predictive models.